Bain Fire

 Road and Infrastructure Closures:

-• Van Buren Boulevard has been reopened to one lane in each direction, but motorists are urged to use extreme caution.
+• Van Buren Boulevard has been reopened to one lane in each direction.
+Motorists are urged to use extreme caution as firefighters and heavy equipment remain active in the area.

 For more information, visit: